timminator/VideOCR/README.md

 ## Tips

-To shorten the amount of time it takes to perform OCR on each frame, you can use the `crop_x`, `crop_y`, `crop_width`, `crop_height` params to crop out only the areas of the videos where the subtitles appear.
 When cropping, leave a bit of buffer space above and below the text to ensure accurate readings.

 ### Quick Configuration Cheatsheet